opentx/opentx-taranis-manual/advanced-features.md

-# Advanced features
+#Advanced features

-## Flight modes
+##Flight modes

 Flight modes in OpenTX are relatively simple compared to most radios.
 The settings are simple: A name (displayed on the main views), a switch to activate them, a trim setting and 2 fade in/out settings.
 Yet they are very powerful, because the main settings are actually just located somewhere else: in the D/Rs and mixers.
 Each of these has a flight mode selection list, that will determine in which one(s) they are active.
-So (nearly) everything is done through dedicated mixers.
+Most everything is done through dedicated mixers.
 The mixers that are controlled by a flight mode will see their activation fade in/out according to the mode's settings.
 As the trims can be made flight-mode specific (they are by default), using flight modes to activate things like gear or flaps allows using the separate set of trims to counter the extra drag that often causes an effect on pitch.

-## Telemetry values
+##Telemetry values

 The following will assume your radio is loaded with a microSD card and a valid voice pack, which should be the case as it is supplied with the radio.
 Probably the most important telemetry value is RSSI, which is an indication of how much signal the receiver in the model is seeing from the radio, and will warn you in advance if you are at risk of losing control be it due to external interference, excessive distance, badly oriented or damaged antennas etc. The telemetry settings page gives you 2 alarm levels you can set that will be announced in clear voice ("RF signal low" and "RF signal critical").
 They are set by default to levels that have been considered suitable and safe for normal line of sight flight (45 and 42), but if you want to adjust them yourself the following explanations will be useful.